-Wednesday 11 November 2015
+Friday 11 November 2016

-This year 11 November marks the 97th anniversary of the Armistice which ended the First World War (1914–18).
+This year 11 November marks the 98th anniversary of the Armistice which ended the First World War (1914–18).
 Each year on this day Australians observe one minute’s silence at 11 am, in memory of those who died or suffered in all wars and armed conflicts.

 We encourage you to attend the Remembrance Day National Ceremony at the Australian War Memorial.

-- Parade Ground, Australian War Memorial
+- Parade Ground and surrounds, Australian War Memorial

 Parking and transportation